Remote Testing Features

 Recording Device Check

 The check for a recording device is new.
-It is now required for all students, in case you have to enter into a call with your test administrator or test examiner during a remote test session.
+It is now required for all students, in case you have to enter into a call with your teacher during a remote test session.

 To complete the recording device check, select the [Microphone] icon button, record a brief statement, press the [Stop] icon button, and then replay the recording.